mmcdermott/running_literature_review/research_artifacts/Quick Hits Summaries.md

       2) [Belief Propagation Algorithm](https://www.aaai.org/Papers/AAAI/1982/AAAI82-032.pdf), Judea Pearl, AAAI '82, 1004 citations.
         - They build on this algorithm to operate over the tree of ancestors.
       3) None
+    - Warrants deeper dive in main doc?
+Not at present.
   * **Detailed Methodology**:
     HAP breaks down attention propagation into two message-passing phases:
       1) Bottom-up propagation: the embedding for node i is updated via attention computation over its immediate _ancestors_ (& itself).